-Field data support a grain sorghum production function showing 8.7 - 9.4 bu/A-in yield response to water use, exceeding a corresponding yield threshold of 7.0" or 5.3" water use.
+Field data support a grain sorghum production function showing 8.7 - 9.4 bu/A-in yield response to water use, when water use exceeded a corresponding yield threshold of 7.0" or 5.3" water use.
 Annual precipitation affects the productivity risk of split-pivot water allocation alternatives.
 Under normal conditions, spreading deficit irrigation over corn maximized net returns.
-Under drought conditions, spreading deficit irrigation over sorghum maximized net returns.
-Crop mixes with strategic allocation of water provided alternatives, where multiple management objectives are involved.
+Under drought conditions, concentrating water on fewer corn acres maximized net returns but a portion of the area was fallowed.
+Splitting land and water allocation to corn and sorghum resulted in similar but smaller net returns under both normal and drought conditions.
+Sorghum was important for crop mixes where multiple management objectives are involved such as the desire to keep all acres irrigated or harness benefits of crop rotation.